-- List basic techniques to manipulate genetic information (DNA and RNA)
+- List basic techniques to manipulation genetic information (DNA and RNA)

 To understand the basic techniques used to work with nucleic acids, remember that nucleic acids are macromolecules made of nucleotides (a sugar, a phosphate, and a nitrogenous base) linked by phosphodiester bonds.
 The phosphate groups on these molecules each have a net negative charge.
 An entire set of DNA molecules in the nucleus is called the genome.
 DNA has two complementary strands linked by hydrogen bonds between the paired bases.
 The two strands can be separated by exposure to high temperatures (DNA denaturation) and can be reannealed by cooling.
 The DNA can be replicated by the DNA polymerase enzyme.
 Unlike DNA, which is located in the nucleus of eukaryotic cells, RNA molecules leave the nucleus.
 The most common type of RNA that is analyzed is the messenger RNA (mRNA) because it represents the protein-coding genes that are actively expressed.
 However, RNA molecules present some other challenges to analysis, as they are often less stable than DNA.